jedisct1/wasi-crypto-preview/witx/wasi_ephemeral_crypto.md

 This error is used to make the distinction between an empty option, and an option that was not set and left to its default value.

 ## <a href="#keypair_encoding" name="keypair_encoding"></a> `keypair_encoding`: Enum(`u16`)
+Encoding to use for importing or exporting a key pair.

 ### Variants
 - <a href="#keypair_encoding.raw" name="keypair_encoding.raw"></a> `raw`
+Raw bytes.

 - <a href="#keypair_encoding.pkcs8" name="keypair_encoding.pkcs8"></a> `pkcs8`
+PCSK8 encoding.

 - <a href="#keypair_encoding.der" name="keypair_encoding.der"></a> `der`
+DER encoding.

 - <a href="#keypair_encoding.pem" name="keypair_encoding.pem"></a> `pem`
+PEM encoding.

 ## <a href="#publickey_encoding" name="publickey_encoding"></a> `publickey_encoding`: Enum(`u16`)
+Encoding to use for importing or exporting a public key.

 ### Variants
 - <a href="#publickey_encoding.raw" name="publickey_encoding.raw"></a> `raw`
+Raw bytes.

 - <a href="#publickey_encoding.der" name="publickey_encoding.der"></a> `der`
+DER encoding.

 - <a href="#publickey_encoding.pem" name="publickey_encoding.pem"></a> `pem`
+PEM encoding.

 - <a href="#publickey_encoding.sec" name="publickey_encoding.sec"></a> `sec`
+SEC encoding.

 - <a href="#publickey_encoding.compressed_sec" name="publickey_encoding.compressed_sec"></a> `compressed_sec`
+Compressed SEC encoding.

 ## <a href="#signature_encoding" name="signature_encoding"></a> `signature_encoding`: Enum(`u16`)
+Encoding to use for importing or exporting a signature.

 ### Variants
 - <a href="#signature_encoding.raw" name="signature_encoding.raw"></a> `raw`
+Raw bytes.

 - <a href="#signature_encoding.der" name="signature_encoding.der"></a> `der`
+DER encoding.

 ## <a href="#options_type" name="options_type"></a> `options_type`: Enum(`u16`)
+Type of an options set.

+This is used when creating a new options set with `options_open()`.

 ### Variants
 - <a href="#options_type.signatures" name="options_type.signatures"></a> `signatures`